eshagh/autodnsfailover/README.md

 A boto implementation (allowing to update records located on AWS Route53) is now available!
 See sample3.py for an example of how to use it.

+### Dynect

+The DynectDns class implements the interface for [DynECT](http://dyn.com/dns/).
+The overall concept is quite similar to Zerigo, but it uses the `suds` package to call the DynECT SOAP API.

 ### DDNS

 TBD.